|•Seine River Cruises »||• Moulin Rouge »|

-It seems to have been a tradition among French kings to glorify both themselves and the city by erecting monuments in Paris.
+In fact, it seems to have been a tradition among French kings to glorify both themselves and the city by erecting monuments in Paris.
+Once the kings of France committed themselves to Paris as the capital, it's natural they'd want to glorify it.

-To this end they built streets, city walls, palaces, columns and other monuments, and many of them are still standing.
+To this end they built streets, city walls, palaces, columns and other monuments — many of them are still standing.
+And even the ones that have been destroyed have still left traces, with pieces of their construction materials used in later city walls and other buildings.

 Then there was Napoleon.